KowshikA-A/Grade_Calculator/README.md

 ## Acknowledgments

-- Special thanks to the Python and Tkinter communities for their support and resources.
+- Special thanks to the Python and Tkinter communities for their resources.